j-nac/j-nac.github.io/_drafts/2025-06-28-the-winning-message.md

 I find many issues with the presidency of Joe Biden.
 But what has absolutely infuriated me is the complete misperception of his handling of the economy.

 One could say that Biden didn't do enough to alleviate the issues of the common American.
-That's fair, but I ask you this: what the hell Trump do and why did he seem to get infinite praise?
+That's fair, but I ask you this: what the hell did Trump do, and why did he seem to get infinite praise on the economy?

 **It was never really about policy; it's about vibes.**